Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Two-level system in thermal radiation field

-where $_1F_2$ is a generalized hypergeometric function\footnote{$_1F_2\big(\{1/2\}, \{1, 3/2\}, -(1/4) a^2 x^2\big)=\frac{1}{x}\int J_0(a x)\text{d}x$}.
-Eqn. (\ref{eqn:6b}) is our generalized semiclassical result for the Rabi flopping in the free space.
-It is called so because non-negligible effect of the zero-point energy of the thermal radiation field, which are useful for $k_BT/\hbar\omega_0\ll1$, are considered on top of the semiclassical theory of radiation.
+Eq.~(\ref{eqn:6b}) is our generalized semiclassical result for the Rabi flopping in free space.
+It is called so because non-negligible effect of the zero-point energy of the electromagnetic field has been considered on top of the semiclassical result.
 We represent this transition probability by the solid line in FIG. \ref{fig1b}.
-It is clear from the plot, that, the rate of stimulated transitions are time-dependent.
-It is also clear from this plot, that, the Rabi flopping is dissipated in the thermal radiation field as expected from system-bath (i.e. system-radiation field) interactions, which are often modelled perturbatively within the density matrix formalism by Bloch-Redfield (master) equation \cite{Wollfarth,Leggett}.
-Though additional dissipations are expected from the spontaneous emissions (natural decay), our approach is quite non-perturbative, and goes beyond the Bloch--Redfield formalism.
+It is clear from the plot that the rate of stimulated transitions is {time-dependent}.
+It is also clear from this plot that the Rabi flopping is dissipated in the thermal radiation field as expected from the system-bath (i.e., the system-radiation field) interactions that are often modelled perturbatively within the density matrix formalism by the Bloch--Redfield (master) equation~\cite{Wollfarth,Leggett}, in free space.
+Though additional dissipations are expected from the spontaneous emission (natural decay), our approach is quite non-perturbative, and goes beyond the Bloch--Redfield formalism.
 Time-averaged {transition} probability was alternatively calculated within the same (semiclassical) Rabi model not for multi-frequency components rather for a single frequency component of the incident electromagnetic field decades back by Shirley~\cite{Shirley}.
 His result on the {time-averaged} transition probability is significantly different from our net time-dependent transition probability, presented in Eq.~(\ref{eqn:6b}), where contributions of all the frequency components of the thermal radiation field are averaged out with the Planck's distribution.

 However, it needs a full quantum electrodynamic (QED) description to capture all the features of the electromagnetic interactions of the two-level system (atom/molecule) with the thermal (as well as coherent) radiation field.
-Such a QED description was given long before by Jaynes-Cummings, but for interactions with a single cavity mode in a resonant cavity \cite{Jaynes}.
-Thus, our generalized semiclassical result is still useful for interactions at least in the free space with the broad-band modes near around the resonance frequency.
-It would be important in relating Rabi model and Einstein's rate (master) equations which are useful to describe nonequilibrium phenomena in terms of fundamental processes.
+Such a QED description was given long before by Jaynes and Cummings but for interactions with a single cavity mode in a resonant cavity~\cite{Jaynes}.
+However, our generalized semiclassical result is still useful for interactions in the free space with the broad-band modes near around the resonance frequency.
+It would be important in relating the Rabi model with Einstein's rate (master) equations which are useful in describing nonequilibrium phenomena in terms of the fundamental processes.